 Figure 2.
 Construction of the sandwich immunoassay test strip with different concentrations of ochratoxin a antibodies attached to gold nanoparticles at an antigen concentration of $1 \mu g/ml$.
 We conducted antigen testing for OTA at concentrations of 0 μ g/ml, 0.5 μ g/ml, 1 μ g/ml, 2 μ g/ml, and 4 μ g/ml.
 The color signal intensity on the test line was directly proportional to the antibody concentration.
-The research results showed that the color signal intensity was the highest when using an antibody concentration of 20 μ g/ml with an additional antigen concentration of 1 μ g/ml.
-However, at an antigen concentration of 0.5 μ g/ml, none of the five test strips displayed a detection line.
+The research results showed that the color signal intensity was the highest when using an antibody concentration of 20 μg/ml with an additional antigen concentration of 1 $\mu g/ml.$ However. at an antigen concentration of 0.5 μg/ml, none of the five test strips displayed a detection line.
 Lower antibody recognition concentrations resulted in weaker color signals on the test line.
-The findings indicated that when using antibody concentrations of 20 μ g/ml, 25 μ g/ml, and 30 μ g/ml, the color signals on the test line were equivalent.
+Our research findings indicated that when using antibody concentrations of 20 μ g/ml, 25 μ g/ml, and 30 μ g/ml, the color signals on the test line were equivalent.
 Therefore, an antibody concentration of 20 μ g/ml was chosen for further testing.
 The detection limit of the test strip was 1 μ g/ml.
 3.2.
 Optimization of the antibody on the test line concentration

 Figure 3.
-Selection of the antibody concentration on the detection line.

-The results of the continuous dilution of the capture antibody concentration are presented in Figure 3.
-A concentration of 0.75 mg/ml was considered the optimal concentration for the assay.
-The signal intensity observed at this concentration was stronger compared to samples with concentrations of 1 mg/ml, 0.5 mg/ml, and 0.25 mg/ml.
+Selection of the antibody concentration on the detection line The results of the continuous dilution of the capture antibody concentration are presented in Figure 3.
+A concentration of 0.75 mg/ml is considered the optimal concentration for the assay.
+The signal intensity observed at this concentration is stronger compared to samples with concentrations of 1 mg/ml, 0.5 mg/ml, and 0.25 mg/ml.
 3.3.
-Optimization of the release of gold nanoparticle-antibody complexes on the composite membrane When dripping the buffer solution onto the conjugate membranes (1), (2) and (3) (Figure 4), most of the gold-particleantibody complexes in sample 3 were completely released from the conjugate membrane.
+Optimization of the release of gold nanoparticle-antibody complexes on the composite membrane When dripping the buffer solution onto the conjugate membranes (1); (2); (3) (Figure 4), most of the gold-particleantibody complexes in sample 3 were completely released from the conjugate membrane.
 Therefore, the remaining color on the conjugate membrane wasthe faintest.
-Additionally, the results on the test strip indicated that the color intensity in sample 3 was the strongest.
-In contrast, (1) had a lower efficiency in releasing gold-particle-antibody complexes compared to (2), hence the color signal on the test line of (1) was lighter than (2).
+Additionally, the results on the test strip indicated that the color intensity in sample 3 wasthe strongest.
+In contrast, (1) had a lower efficiency in releasing gold-particle-antibody complexes compared to (2), hence the color signal on the test line of (1) waslighter than (2).

 Figure 4.
-Observation of color intensity on the test line when the conjugate membrane is treated with lactose 20% (1), sucrose 20% (2), lactose 10% and sucrose 10% (3).
+Observation of color intensity on the test line when the conjugate membrane is treated with Lactose 20% (1); Sucrose 20% (2); Lactose 10% and Sucrose 10% (3).
 3.4.
 Optimization of sample pad buffer solution The positive samples were diluted with 6 different buffer solutions.
 Figure 5 (a) shows that when using MES buffer (50 mM, pH 6.5), the color signal on the test line was the strongest.
-Tris buffer (70 mM, pH 7.0) had the second-strongest color signal, followed by Tris buffer (50 mM, pH 8.0).
-The negative samples tested in Figure 5 (b) showes that when using MES buffer (50 mM, pH 6.5), Tris buffer (70 mM, pH 7.0), and Tris buffer (50 mM, pH 8.0), no false positive signals were observed.
-In contrast, when using PBS buffer (10 mM, pH 7.4) and borate buffer (10 mM, pH 7.2), there was a false positive signal in one negative sample.
+Tris buffer (70 mM, pH 7.0) has the second-strongest color signal, followed by Tris buffer (50 mM, pH 8.0).
+The negative samples tested in Figure 5 (b) showed that when using MES buffer (50 mM, pH 6.5), Tris buffer (70 mM, pH 7.0), and Tris buffer (50 mM, pH 8.0), no false positive signals were observed.
+In contrast, when using PBS buffer (10mM, pH 7.4) and Borate buffer (10mM, pH 7.2), there was a false positive signal in one negative sample.
 The research results indicate that MES buffer (50 mM, pH 6.5) enhances the sensitivity of the test strip because it has the strongest color signal and no false positive signals.